Keep in Touch

 The white sands of La Playita are a major tourist attraction.
 In the seagrass off the beach, there are conch and other mollusks, crustaceans, and an abundance of fish.
 Manatees and the occasional leatherback turtle swim by.
 In the forest area, there are endemic Hispaniolan slider turtles, mangrove crabs, and a variety of native and migratory birds.
 All four of the DR’s mangroves species are found in the forest, which is threatened by invasive species and human activities.

 Most residents of nearby Las Galeras (population 6,000) depend on fishing, tourism, or both for their livelihoods.
-The seagrass meadows support both.
-Seagrass is a nursery for fish, reduces the destructive impact of Atlantic waves, and keeps the water clear, making the beach attractive to tourists.
+Healthy seagrass supports both.
+Seagrass meadows are a nursery for fish, reduce the destructive impact of Atlantic waves, and keep the water clear, making the beach attractive to tourists.
 Local organization Foro Ambiental de Samaná, our project partner in nearby El Astillero, has been engaging local fishers and others community members.
 It reminds people that one fish, alive in a healthy habitat, brings 20 times more benefits to the community than a dead one.

-This project aims to protect these ecological riches in many different ways:
+This project will protect these ecological riches in many different ways.
+To promote sustainable fishing:

 • Fishers will form a cooperative to foster good fishing practices, and will monitor the area.

-• Children, adolescents, and young adults will paint murals with a seagrass and mangrove theme, under the guidance of a professional painter.
+• Children, adolescents, and young adults will create murals with a seagrass and mangrove theme, under the guidance of a professional painter.

 • Local people will learn about the ecological importance of seagrass and mangroves.